 - Make a batch of 2-minute enchilada sauce.

 - Preheat the oven to 350 °F.

-- Grease the bottom of a 9x13 baking dish (I use an oil spray).
+- Grease the bottom of a 9x13 baking dish (I use oil spray).

 - To assemble, lay out 6 large flour tortillas and divide the filling evenly among them.
-Wrap the enchiladas up and place in the baking tray, with the open edge of the tortilla facing down to hold the wrap together.
+Wrap the enchiladas and place in baking tray, with the open edge of the tortilla facing down to hold it together.

-- Pour the sauce over the top of the enchiladas.
-Try to pour/ spread the sauce out evenly.
+- Pour sauce over the top of the enchiladas.
+Try to pour/ spread the sauce evenly.

-- Bake for 20-25 minutes, or until the sauce begins to bubble around the edges.
+- Bake for 20-25 minutes, or until sauce begins to bubble around the edges.

 - Garnish with extra cilantro before serving (optional).